evhub/coconut/HELP.md

 ### Using the Interpreter

 Now that you've got Coconut installed, the obvious first thing to do is to play around with it.
-To launch the Coconut interpreter, just go to the command-line and type
+To launch the Coconut interpreter, just go to the command line and type
 ```
 coconut
 ```